zenhunt/wild_sofea/README.md

 ## Preconditions and targets

-* small
-* highly maintainable codebase
+*small
+*highly maintainable code base
-* html5 and javascript as bleeding edge as possible
-* Internet Exploder compatible down to version 8
+*html, css and javascript as bleeding edge as possible *Internet Exploder compatible down to version 8
-* self implemented crossbrowser code for old browsers only on css level
+*cross browser code only on css level, if possible *slick as hell >:)
-* slick as hell
-* collection of best practices
+*collection of best practices
-* lab environment style for us to be able to test stuff on a running codebase
+*lab environment to test stuff on a running code base

 ## How to build this project